thinhdoanvu/ComputerGraphics/README.md

 2. mount c: ~/Programs/dosbox

 ##### Step 4.
 Install
-1. Run this command in order to move to C disk directly:
+1. Run this command in order to move to A disk directly:
 	A:
 2. Type: install
 3. Press Enter to continue